L101111/phishing-buster/README.md

 # Usage

-To use the tool, specify the url databases location like this:
+To use the tool, specify the url and the path to the database like this:

         $ python3 phishbuster.py <the url> <path/to/the/database>

+For help:

+        $ python3 phishbuster.py help
+        $ python3 phishbuster.py -h
+        $ python3 phishbuster.py --help

 ***

 If you dont have a database, you can download one from here: